Olipear/Portfolio/src/pages/projects/project-1.md

       From the earlier prototype and research, the team decided that the configurator page would be built in a self-contained react app.
 This would make it easier to migrate in a planned upgrade of the website's infrastructure.

       Keeping this longer term ambition in mind, we wanted to make sure we built everything to scale.
-New apis, data transport structures, components etc would need to work for all of Vitsoe's products.
+New apis, data transport structures, components etc would need to scale to all Vitsoe's products.

       #### Data transport design

-      We wanted to make sure the front-end was data driven, to support scalability, for this reason throughout this process I was constantly checking that this structure could be applied to vitsoe's other products.
+      We wanted to make sure the front-end was data driven, so I was constantly checking that this structure could be applied to vitsoe's other products.

       ![Snapshot of whiteboard showing ideas for data transport structure](/img/data-design-discussion.jpg "Whiteboard excerpt showing discussion of data transport structures")